bduplanty/bduplanty.github.io/_posts/2023-09-23-savingMarples.md

 ## The Start

 I received the chisels as described, with a consistent coating of rust.
 They do appear to be lovingly used, rusty, but with plenty of meat left on the bone.
-There is some weird sharpening and dings, but not overcomable, I think  I decided to start with the 3/4 inch chisel since I'm mid workbench build and have to finish some mortises the are laid out to 3/4 inch.
+There is some weird sharpening and dings, but not overcomable, I decided to start with the 3/4 inch chisel since I'm mid-workbench build and have to finish some mortises the are laid out to 3/4 inch.

 ![IMG_8073](../assets/images/SavingMarples/IMG_8073.jpeg){: width="360px"}